Joker666/joker666.github.io/src/content/blog/2023-08-06-zero-cost-abstraction-rust.md

 ---
-title: "Zero cost abstraction in Rust"
+title: Zero cost abstraction in Rust
-excerpt: Concurrency limiting worker pool.
-We deep dive into building a robust worker pool.
+excerpt: Zero cost abstraction is a fancy term that simply means that adding high-level constructs like a newtype, type class or generics do not contribute to any runtime cost.
 publishDate: "Aug 06 2023"
+isFeatured: true
 tags:
   - rust
   - optimization
 ---

-Zero-cost abstraction is a fancy term that simply means that adding high-level constructs like a `newtype`, iterators, traits, or [generics](https://www.hasanrafi.com/articles/generics-in-rust-with-monomorphization) do not contribute to any runtime cost.
+Zero-cost abstraction is a fancy term that simply means that adding high-level constructs like a `newtype`, iterators, traits, or [generics](https://joker666.github.io/blog/2023-08-25-generics-in-rust-with-monomorphization) do not contribute to any runtime cost.
 Zero-cost abstractions don't make anything faster, rather they make the runtime the same as if you wrote the lower-level unabstracted version (usually at the expense of compile time).
 You can write expressive, high-level code without incurring runtime overhead.
 This is fantastic because in most other programming languages